nikitampmaurya/R_Project_1/README.md

 # Objective:

-The primary objective of this project is to analyze gene expression data from breast cancer and normal breast tissues to understand the differential expression.
+The primary objective of this project is to analyze gene expression data of breast cancer and normal breast tissues to understand the differential expression.

 # Key Accomplishment: